Why Should Location Matter When You Work From Home?

 Equipment

-I've seen companies state that you need to live close to their office so you can drop in to pick up equipment you might need or physically pick up your work once a week to do at home.
+These days, most companies ship necessary tools directly to employees, but I do occasionally see it stated that you need to live close to the office so you can drop in to pick up equipment you might need.

 Interview